Looking for the best places to stay in Santorini? You just found them!

 It’s a hotbed for those Instagram-worthy cave hotels with infinity pools and sea views you may have seen during your scrolling.

-This luxuriousness is paired with its location: perched high up on a cliff, overlooking the caldera with the island of Thirassia in the distance.
+This luxuriousness is paired with its location: perched high up on a cliff, overlooking the caldera with the island of Thirassia in the distance, always stunning regardless of how many days you spend in Santorini.

 The downside is the lack of any real beach, with 300 steps down to the water’s edge instead.
 And there’s another downside, which is crowds.